Updated March 2021

-Seattle isn’t called the Emerald City without a good reason.
-Greenery is everywhere.
-Urban trails criss-cross all throughout the city, a nature park is never more than a couple of minutes away, and there are thousands of hikes just a couple hours away from the city center.
-If you want to experience the wild forests surrounding Seattle, here are 10 hikes you won’t want to miss.
+Seattle is called the Emerald City for a good reason.
+Lush greenery is everywhere.
+Urban trails criss-cross throughout the city, and a nature park is never more than a couple of minutes away.
+In fact, there are thousands of hikes just a couple hours from the city center.
+We know our fellow Seattlites are itching to hit the trails for some fresh air and joyful movement.
+If you want to experience the abundant forests surrounding Seattle, here are 10 hikes you won’t want to miss.

 South of Seattle, near the small town of Black Diamond, lie remnants of a time gone by.
 Spend the day hiking through lush forests and gushing waterfalls to find abandoned railroad cars, large bridges, old buildings, and a spooky graveyard.
 From the late 1800s to the early 1900s, the town of Franklin was a thriving coal mining community, but today it exists simply for people to enjoy and explore at their leisure.
 This property is on private land and parking costs $5 per car.

 4. Dash Point State Park – multiple trail lengths

 Nestled on Puget Sound just north of Tacoma lies one of Seattle’s best-kept secrets.
 Sandy beaches and an extensive trail system make for a day of fun.
 You wouldn’t know that you’re just minutes from urban action.
 This is a great trail to hit at sunset as you can watch the sun dip below the Puget Sound waters and watch the forest come alive during golden hour.
 Wander around the trails as you please, or choose a specific track to follow.